ploomber/sql/docs/deploying-your-sql-applications/deploying-with-ploomber-cloud.md

 }
 ```

-Where your `APP_ID` is a unique identifier for your project and `APP_TYPE` is the type of application you're deploying.
-Currently, Ploomber Cloud supports the following types of applications:
+Where your `APP_ID` is a unique identifier created when you run the  `init` command and `APP_TYPE` is the type of application you're deploying (docker, streamlit, etc.)

 After initialization, deploy your app using: